eaglesky/CodingPractices/AlgorithmsReview.md

   - [Lintcode] Backpack II (Algorithm).
 0-1 knapsack problem.
 Understand why greedy doesn't work here.
   - [Lintcode] Backpack III (Algorithm*).
 Unbounded knapsack problem.
 Greedy doesn't work for it either.
   - [Leetcode] Ones and Zeroes (Algorithm).
 Note that greedy algorithm that chooses shortest string first doesn't work.
 E.g., s = {1, 11, 001, 0001}, m = 5, n = 2.
+  - [Lintcode] k sum.
+(Algorithm**).
+If the input elements and target could be negative, it can also be solved using DP or Memoization.
 * Interval problems.
 Usually use d[i][j] representing interval between [i..j].
 Usually use index representation.
 This way is better than using l(interval length) as a dimension in terms of optimizing space usage.
   - [Leetcode] Longest Palindromic Subsequence(Algorithm* and implementation**).
 Remember the best implementation.
 It is better than iterating l and i since the latter is hard to optimize space usage from O(n^2) to O(n).
   - [Lintcode] Coins In Line III(Algorithms**).